apache/drill/_docs/odbc-jdbc-interfaces/using-odbc-on-linux-and-mac-os-x/020-installing-the-driver-on-mac-os-x.md

 ## Step 3: Updating the DYLD_LIBRARY_PATH Environment Variable

-The DYLD_LIBRARY_PATH environment variable must include paths to the following
+The Dynamic Link editor library path environment variable DYLD_LIBRARY_PATH must include paths to the following
 libraries:

-  * Installed ODBC driver manager libraries
+  * Installed iODBC driver manager libraries: libiodbc.dylib and libiodbcinst.dylib
   * Installed MapR Drill ODBC Driver for Drill shared libraries

-For example, if the ODBC driver manager libraries are installed in `/usr/local/lib`, then set `DYLD_LIBRARY_PATH` to the following:
+For example, if the iODBC driver manager using the DMG provided on the iODBC web site, libraries are installed in `/usr/local/iODBC/lib`, then set `DYLD_LIBRARY_PATH` to include that path and the path to the MapR Drill ODBC Driver.
+For example, use the following command to set the environment variable to both paths:

-`export DYLD_LIBRARY_PATH=$DYLD_LIBRARY_PATH:/usr/local/lib:/opt/mapr/drillodb
+`export DYLD_LIBRARY_PATH=$DYLD_LIBRARY_PATH:/usr/local/iODBC/lib:/opt/mapr/drillodbc/lib/universal`
-c/lib/universal`

 #### Next Step